rkuma183/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 {% include _toc.html %}

-Here is a hands-on tutorial on how to install and use Hashicorp Vault to securely access secret keys and Consul to store key/value pairs.
+Here is a hands-on tutorial on how to install and use Hashicorp <strong>Vault</strong> to securely access secret keys and Hashicorp <strong>Consul</strong> to store key/value pairs.
 Installation is from scrath on a cloud environment using Docker.
 Use of Jenkins is also covered.

 This course assumes participants bring a Mac of Windows laptop and have prior experience with Linux CLI commands.